mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: B+

 This power strip has worked well.
-The rear outlets are spaced apart so that brick-style power plugs still only take up one outlet.
+The rear outlets have wide enough spacing that brick-style power plugs don't block adjacent outlets.

 The front outlets are all unused, but I find them useful occasionally if I have a device I want to test for a few hours, and I don't want to route it to the UPS or rear of the rack.